 The DELONGHI BCO330T is a model that can make just about any kind of coffee that you’re looking for.
 While it doesn’t have the high-end capacity that other models on our list possess, it does win some points since you can make regular coffee or espresso products with just this one machine.
 It also comes with a milk frother, so you can expand your range to make cappuccinos and lattes as well.
 Plus, this model comes with an LED freshness indicator, so you’ll know how long ago the coffee was brewed.

 However, this model has some significant shortcomings.
 The carafe is prone to dripping and spilling, which results in you spending a lot more time cleaning up, a frustrating situation to find yourself in.
 It’s also a very bulky machine and not one that’s going to be suitable for smaller kitchens.
 It’s roughly two feet long, which makes it wider than a lot of machines that can produce far more coffee at once.
-For the price, this isn’t the best model you could get, and given how frustrating it can be at times, most people are going to be happier in the long run with a different machine.
+For the price, this isn’t the best two-way coffee maker you can get, and given how frustrating it can be at times, most people are going to be happier in the long run with a different machine.

 One of the most important things to consider when buying a dual coffee maker is how easy it is to use.
 Some models make you jump through a lot of hoops to make a single cup of coffee, which ends up wasting a lot of time.
 One of the stranger things about some dual coffee makers is that some come with different water reservoirs for the single-serve and carafe sides.
 That means you have to pay closer attention to how much water you add, though the plus side is that you won’t ever have to refill the other side because you used its opposite.

-Models which come with reusable filters can also have you a lot of money in the long run.
+Models that come with reusable filters can also have you a lot of money in the long run.
 They do have to be cleaned by hand, typically, but you won’t be going through any paper filters in the meantime.

 The nice thing about dual coffee makers is that there are enough varieties on the market that you’ll be able to find one which covers your diverse coffee-drinking needs.
 Some models focus on making just coffee in single-serve or carafe sizes, while others add the option to make stronger or normal cups of coffee.

 Still, others add in the option of using pre-made pods on the single-serve side.
 This includes some models which can use the popular K-cup line, and the less-popular but still present soft pod models.
-If you already use either of those, it’s not a bad idea to pick up a model which comes with the ability to use them.
+If you already use either of those, it’s not a bad idea to pick up a model that comes with the ability to use them.

 Some models even come with espresso-making features.
 If you’re a big espresso drinker or like cappuccinos or lattes, then there’s no reason to not consider a model with these capabilities.